National Museum Belgrade – Serbian 19th Century Painting

 NEOCLASSICAL PERIOD – SERBIAN PAINTING AT THE END OF THE 18th AND BEGINNING OF THE 19th CENTURY

-Under the influence of the Enlightenment and the Rationalism at the end of the 18th and the beginning of the 19th century, the Serbian art started to abandon baroque pictorial poetics and aesthetic ideals of the Vienna Academy of Fine Arts, characterised by eclecticism of different stylistic expressions: from the late baroque to the neo-classical.
+Under the influence of the Enlightenment and Rationalism at the end of the 18th and beginning of the 19th century, the Serbian art started to abandon baroque pictorial poetics and aesthetic ideals of the Vienna Academy of Fine Arts, characterised by eclecticism of different stylistic expressions: from late baroque to neo-classical.

 In addition to the still dominant religious painting, portraits were gaining an increasing importance.
 Portraits complete a picture of a newly created society.
 They also embed a permanent memory of individuals within the family or the wider community.
 Stylistic features of paintings of that era are a balanced composition, precise modelling and rigorous academic drawing.